The Adventures of Ozzie and Harriet: Springboard for Ricky Nelson's music career

 The Adventures of Ozzie and Harriet made the Nelsons' younger son, Rick, into a music teen idol.
 Ozzie realized the impact his musically gifted son could have on the series, and went on to write storylines featuring Rick singing.
 Rick first sang in the April 10, 1957, episode, "Ricky the Drummer," performing a version of Fats Domino's hit "I'm Walkin", and later signed a recording contract with Domino's label, Imperial Records.
 Subsequent episodes that aired after Rick became one of the nation's most successful musicians were some of the series' highest-rated episodes.

 Syndication

 In the decades since the series' cancellation, it has been continuously shown on stations using extensively edited prints.
 Between 1985 and 1994, The Disney Channel aired the series as remastered from original 35mm film elements, with new introductions by Harriet Nelson.

 The series was also aired on the Nostalgia TV Network in the mid 1990s.
-It also has aired on Catchy Comedy as part of their "Christmas Binge" on the weekends of December 16-17, 2023 and December 14-15, 2024, primarily airing their Christmas themed episodes, and had its own binge on March 16, 2025.
+It also has aired on Catchy Comedy as part of their "Christmas Binge" on the weekends of December 16–17, 2023 and December 14–15, 2024, primarily airing their Christmas themed episodes, and had its own binge on March 16, 2025.
+It was then added to their regular lineup on February 15, 2026.

 PBS member station KVCR-TV in San Bernardino, California (in the Los Angeles market) aired the series as late as May 2010, connected to the station's nostalgic television series, I Remember Television.

 In 2025, the series is available for streaming via Tubi.